 Bronkhorst offers the widest product range of thermal mass flow meters and controllers on the market.
 Numerous styles of both standard and specialized instruments can be offered for applications in laboratory, industrial and hazardous areas.
 Also, Bronkhorst specializes in (ultra) low flow Coriolis meters and controllers for liquids and gases.
+For your convenience, below is the instruction manual for mass flow meters and controllers.

 Solenoid valves are used throughout many commercial, municipal, industrial, and even residential settings to manage fluid flow.
 What we refer to as a solenoid valve is an integrated valve and actuator.
 The actuator, or solenoid, operates via electric current flowing through its helix shaped coil.
 Energizing the coil with a control signal produces a magnetic field, which then actuates the valve mechanism.
 Depending on the port configuration of the valve, solenoid valves can either function as two way flow controllers or as diverters in a process system, If the valve contains two ports, then the valve is an on/off valve.
 If the valve contains three or more ports, then the valve directs the flow of a fluid in the process system.
 Thanks to their flexibility, reliability, and need for only a small amount of control power, solenoid valves are a frequently used fluid process control device.